ZacharyJia/jixiaoke/README.md

 # jixiaoke
-An android app for BJTU CIT
+An android app for BJTU CIT  which is refactored from another project